Dextromethorphan (dextromethorphan hydrobromide)

 What is dextromethorphan used to treat?

 - Throat irritation

 - Store Brands (ex.
 Walmart’s “Equate” brand or CVS Health’s store brand)

 Different types of products containing this active ingredient have different strengths.
 That’s why it is always important to read and follow the Drug Facts label.
 Most medicines warn against use of an active ingredient for longer than 7-10 days.
 Stop and ask a doctor if symptoms persist.

 Dextromethorphan is approved by the U.S. Food and Drug Administration (FDA) and is safe and effective when used according to the Drug Facts label.
-But just like all medicines, cough suppressants should be taken only as directed and stored in a safe, secure location.

 - You are pregnant or breastfeeding.

 - You are currently taking a prescription monoamine oxidase inhibitor (MAOI) (usually contained in drugs for depression, psychiatric or emotional conditions, or Parkinson’s disease) or if you stopped taking an MAOI less than two weeks ago.

 - You have a chronic cough due to smoking, asthma, bronchitis, or emphysema, or if your cough is accompanied by excessive congestion (mucus), unless a healthcare provider tells you to.